 In general, then, technology and change processes target people and their experiences.
 Therefore, the human experience in general, should be the main focus of transformation.

-Digital transformation makes sense only if the processes we optimize lead to a better experience for our customers.
+Visit our knowledge hub makes sense only if the processes we optimize lead to a better experience for our customers.
 At the same time, innovation is sensible if this enhances the experience of people who have to work with the new processes as well.

 Your company is that entity that orchestrates relationships with different parties.
 We define stakeholders based on their role around the operations of our business.
 But no matter if we’re dealing with suppliers, partners, customers, users, or employees…after removing a certain percentage of bots, we’re simply dealing with people and digitization is creating frictionless transactions and a transparent flow of information among human beings.

 Some innovation needs to be aimed at improving processes, efficiency, and profitability.
 But when it comes to digital transformation, changes must revolve around human beings and their expectations.

 Let’s go through a quick overview of the steps that companies need to go through in order to start a change management process that leads to the creation of a better human experience.

 It’s true.
 There are tons of companies out there that are literally rocking innovation and digital transformation.